craftercms/docs/source/system-administrators/activities/authoring/users-groups/groups-management.rst

 .. image:: /_static/images/groups/site-config-groups-remove-icon.png
    :width: 60%
-   :alt: Site Config - Groups Remove Icon
+   :alt: Main Menu - Groups Remove Icon
    :align: center

 A confirmation dialog will appear asking you if you want to delete the group.
 Click on **Yes** to remove the group.

 .. image:: /_static/images/groups/site-config-groups-remove-confirm.png
    :width: 40%
-   :alt: Site Config - Groups Remove Confirmation
+   :alt: Main Menu - Groups Remove Confirmation
    :align: center

 On successful removal of the group, a notification will appear for a few seconds that the group has been deleted.

 .. image:: /_static/images/groups/site-config-groups-removed-notification.png
    :width: 40%
-   :alt: Site Config - Groups Removed Notification
+   :alt: Main Menu - Groups Removed Notification
    :align: center

 -------------------------